Houston Orders of Non Disclosure Attorney

 HOW IS A NON-DISCLOSUREORDER OBTAINED?

-- The individual satisfactorily completed a sentence
+• The individual satisfactorily completed their sentence.

-- No subsequent arrests have taken place
+• No subsequent arrests have taken place.

 AFTER AN ORDER IS ISSUED